k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: better handling of what monsters can ride/what monsters can be ridden
 - Fix: bad cast making sp_lev chameleon light source
 - Fix: various artifacts 'flickering no color'
+- Monsters can drink potions of restore ability to cure cancellation
+- Quest completion livelog tweaks